Telephone number if you want to be on the programs 800-282-2882 and the email address LRushbo at EIBnet.com.

 They will understand.

-They just run on a political.
+They just put on a political.

-What if Would you object if Trump kept that factory by making a deal with them they couldn't get anywhere else with government?
+Would you object if Trump kept that factory by making a deal with them they couldn't get anywhere else with government?

-Well, obviously he's got all these buildings and he buys a lot of air conditioning.
+Well, obviously, he's got all these buildings and he buys a lot of air conditioning.

-And the guy sitting around at Carrier going, they're going somewhere else, and it might cost us a little bit in labor outlays to stay in Indiana, but in the long run, it's a better PR move for us to stay.
+And the guys sitting around at Carrier going, they're going somewhere else, and it might cost us a little bit in labor outlays to stay in Indiana, but in the long run, it's a better PR move for us to stay.

-That's about the only thing.
+That's about the only thing that's going to be.

 See, this is what people are afraid of.

-People that oppose Trump are afraid of this, that Obama has willfully engaged in all this cronyism by getting various corporations by hook or by crook on his political side to help him further his agenda in exchange for subsidies or tax breaks or whatever kind of benefit you can get with a close government relationship.
+People that oppose Trump are afraid of this, that Obama has willfully engaged in all this cronyism by getting various corporations, by hook or by crook, on his political side to help him further his agenda in exchange for subsidies or tax breaks or whatever kind of benefit you can get with a close government relationship.

-And uh conservatives and free marketers are very much worried that since the die is cast and it's been demonstrated by Obama how you do it, and that nobody made a serious effort to stop any of it.
+And conservatives and free marketers are very much worried that since the die is cast and it's been demonstrated by Obama how you do it and that nobody made a serious effort to stop any of it, that maybe Trump would do it too.

-So Trump's part of his campaign.
+So Trump's part of his campaign, he's going to stop Ford from relocating.

-But Trump supporters would love it.
+But Trump's supporters would love it.

-And that's that's what they would see.
+And that's what they would see.

-So anyway, I've taken a break here.
+So, anyway, I've taken a break here.

 I really appreciate your calling, Fred.